This first appeared in The Havok Journal on April 24, 2017. Its message remains just as relevant today.

 After satisfying my military commitment in 1991, I spent some twenty-five years in the Federal Bureau of Investigation.
 And what I missed by way of opportunities in combat theaters when I was in the military, I was able to experience and appreciate as an FBI agent attached to several JSOC units during parts of 2002 and 2003.
 This in no way equates my pittance of service to what members of the military endured on constant deployments replete with omnipresent dangers and incomprehensible hardships in the field and back home, lo, this past decade and a half.
 But my minor exposure to a war zone helped me gain an invaluable appreciation for the soldier’s sacrifice on both sides of a conflict.

-Perspective that I was too foolish and immature to appreciate in 1988.
+The perspective that I was too foolish and immature to appreciate in 1988.

 So, over the course of two days, I rewalked the narrow macadam switchbacks up to Little Round Top.
 I stood, again, at the point that Confederate General Pickett was compelled to order his men forward from, uphill into that meat grinder that awaited them at the stone wall.
 I wandered through the Peach Orchard and the Wheat Field again.
 And I stood, once again, where Union General Buford rode by on Day One, as he made a decision for the ages — to form here, and fight, to hold this high ground at all costs.